History of the Cossacks: Russian Revolution

 In the Civil War that followed the Russian Revolution, the Cossacks found themselves on both sides of the conflict.
 Many officers and experienced Cossacks fought for the White Army, and some of the poorer ones joined the Red Army.
 Following the defeat of the White Army, a policy of Decossackization (Raskazachivaniye) took place on the surviving Cossacks and their homelands since they were viewed as a potential threat to the new regime.
 This involved dividing their territory amongst other divisions and giving it to new autonomous republics of minorities, and then actively encouraging settlement of these territories with those peoples, but there were also arrests and violent repressions.
 This policy of resettlement was especially true for the Terek Cossacks land.
 The Cossack homelands were often very fertile, and during the collectivisation campaign many Cossacks shared the fate of kulaks.
 The famine of 1933 hit the Don and Kuban territory the hardest.
-According to Michael Kort, "During 1919 and 1920, out of a population of approximately 3 million, the Bolshevik regime killed or deported an estimated 300,000 to 500,000 Cossacks", including 45,000Terek Cossacks.
+According to Michael Kort, "During 1919 and 1920, out of a population of approximately 3 million, the Bolshevik regime killed or deported an estimated 300,000 to 500,000 Cossacks", including 45,000 Terek Cossacks.